Visual Testing Guide for Better User Experience

 • Combine with CI/CD: To identify visible problems early in the development process, incorporate visual Q into your pipelines for continuous integration and deployment.

-• Use Baseline Images: Create baseline photos so that you may compare them and find any visual regressions.
+• Use Baseline Images: Create an original set of images so that comparisons can be made in finding any visual regressions.

 • Give Critical Paths Priority: Prioritise checking your application's high-impact and crucial user pathways first.